 Secretariat looked calm, but was slightly on his toes walking around the ring before heading to the track along the path behind the barns.
 It was me, Ray, Laurin, Tweedy, and two visitors whom I didn’t know.
 Big Red’s groom, Eddie Sweat, walked the colt to the path and then headed back to the barn.

 As a little sidelight, Ray rushed ahead and turned back to photograph Secretariat.
 Ray had a pretty volatile temper and could fly off the handle very easily.
 Although I was well to the side of everyone, leaving him with plenty of room to crop me out of the picture, he started shouting at me to “Get out of the way.”
 I told him I had nowhere to go and to just crop me out.
-Well, he took the shot, and later that day after developing the film (his dark room was part of the library, where I worked, so we were always very close), he called me in and said he liked me in the picture with me in it and was going to use it in his book, which surprisingly he did.
+Well, he took the shot, and later that day after developing the film (his dark room was part of the library, where I worked, so we were always very close), he called me in and said he liked the picture with me in it and was going to use it in his book, which surprisingly he did.
 He even made me up an 8x10 print of it.

 I stood by the rail, so I didn’t get to see a lot of the work.
 All I saw was Secretariat reaching out with those magnificent strides, his neck muscles rippling.
 Sham had worked earlier that morning, blazing five furlongs in :58 flat, so it was expected that Secretariat would have a pretty sharp mile, even though Laurin wasn’t looking for too much speed and would be happy with a 1:37 or even 1:38 work, which was pedestrian for Big Red.